Table of Contents

 Why: Percentage-based programming can't account for daily readiness fluctuations (sleep, stress, nutrition, life demands).
 RPE adjusts in real-time, maximizing stimulus on good days and protecting recovery on bad days.

-Hit your target RPE, not your planned load.
+Key insight: Hit your target RPE, not your planned load.
 A 90 kg squat at true RPE 8 delivers better stimulus than forcing 100 kg at RPE 9.5 when you're under-recovered.

 Exercise variation addresses weak points